cyberimposters/rss-security/enrichments (in-progress)/enrichments.md

 - Output the `known_exploited_vulnerabilities.csv` file to the path being referenced in the [known-vulnerabilites.conf](../logstash/cve/known-vulnerabilites.conf) input section

+- **You could 1,000% use the http_poller Logstash input.
+It is the superior option.
+I am currently working on a config to add**

 ### 2) Add the [`known-vulnerabilites.conf`](../logstash/cve/known-vulnerabilites.conf) file to your Logstash `conf.d` directory

 ### 3) Navigate to Kibana and add the `known-vulnerabilites` [component templates](../templates/component/cve-component_templates.json) and [index templates](../templates/index/cve-index_template.json)